Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:Model}, we review the existing PhenoPop method and introduce the novel stochastic model.
-Based on the stochastic model, we propose end-points and live cell image methods corresponding to two different assumptions of data.
+In Section \ref{sec:Model}, we review the existing PhenoPop method and introduce the new estimation framework based on a stochastic birth-death process model of the underlying population dynamics.
+We propose two distinct statistical approaches in the new framework, aimed at analyzing data from endpoint vs. time series (e.g. live-cell imaging) HTDS.
 In Section \ref{sec:Experiment}, we conduct a comprehensive investigation of our newly proposed methods and compare them with the PhenoPop method on both \textit{in silico} and \textit{in vitro} data.
-Finally, we conclude the results from the experiments and discuss the insight about the new model in the Section \ref{sec:Discussion}
+Finally, we summarize the results of the investigation and discuss the advantages of the new framework in Section \ref{sec:Discussion}.

-\section{Data and Model Formulation}
+\section{Data and model formulation}

-In this work, we are using drug response data of total cellular populations to infer the presence of subpopulations with different drug sensitivities.
-The term `total cellular population' refers to the aggregate of all subpopulations within the tumor.
-We will assume that our data is cell counts at a specified collection of times and drug concentrations for a specific drug being studied.
-In particular, we will assume that the cell counts are observed under drug concentrations $\mathcal{D}=\{d_1,\ldots, d_{N_D}\}$ and the cell count is taken at times in the set $\mathcal{T}=\{t_1,\ldots, t_{N_T}\}$.
-Furthermore, we will assume that for each dose-time pair, there are $N_R$ statistically identical and independent replicates.
-We will denote the observed cell count of replicate $r$ at dose $d$ and time $t$ by $x_{t,d,r}$.
-We will denote our total dataset by
+The central problem we address is to infer the presence of subpopulations with different drug sensitivities using data on the drug response of bulk cellular populations.
+Here the term `bulk cellular population' refers to the aggregate of all subpopulations within the tumor.
+For each given drug, we assume that the data is in the standard format of total cell counts at a specified collection of time points $\mathcal{T}=\{t_1,\ldots, t_{N_T}\}$ and drug concentrations $\mathcal{D}=\{d_1,\ldots, d_{N_D}\}$.
+Furthermore, assume that for each dose-time pair, $N_R$ independent experimental replicates are performed.
+We denote the observed cell count of replicate $r$ at dose $d$ and time $t$ by $x_{t,d,r}$, and denote the total dataset by